soc/soc.me/_languages/fields-methods-properties-pick-two.md

 redirect_from: "languages/stop-building-languages-with-properties"
 ---

 _**TL;DR:** Properties are a hack employed to retrofit "nice" syntax into languages that already shipped with fields and methods.
-Instead, design language rules for fields and methods that get deliver the same (or more) benefits – at a lower price!_
+Instead, design the language to deliver the same (or more) benefits with fields!

 #### Why do properties exist?